Ilnar Salimzianov's Personal Site

 sentences for machine translation.

-(like ELAN files), don't worry.
-As long as it's well-documented, it
+files), don't worry.
+As long as it's well-documented, it is likely suitable

 My Role and Geographic Focus

-for languages of Greater Central Asia and the Caucasus.
+languages of Greater Central Asia and the Caucasus.
+This

 - Kurdish, Persian (Farsi), Pashto, Dari